strapi/strapi/docs/3.0.0-beta.x/guides/secure-your-app.md

 ## Inject and configure Sqreen agent

-By following there Node.js onboarding, we need to require the Sqreen node_module where the server is started.
+By following their Node.js onboarding, we need to require the Sqreen node_module where the server is started.
+Also, Sqreen has to be required just before Strapi to work!

-*That is the reason why we created a `server.js` file.*
+*This is the reason why we have created a `server.js` file.*

 To do so, you will have to update this file.